Wellbeing at Rillington

 Our wellbeing lead:

 The Cabin' is led by our wellbeing lead - Mrs Johnson.
 Mrs Johnson provides high-quality pastoral support to children, parents and staff.
-She has recently completed the Senior Mental Health Lead award; this has further strengthened our offer available at Rillington.
+She has completed the Senior Mental Health Lead award (2022) and trained as a sand story practitioner (2023); this has further strengthened our wellbeing offer available at Rillington.
 Mrs Johnson is trained to support children with varying SEMH needs and does so effectively, ensuring that children are regulated and able to learn.
 Children are assessed using the Boxall profile as part of our nurture offer.

 A little bit about Mrs Johnson....

 I have worked in education for 27 years and can honestly say I have enjoyed every minute of it.
 At Rillington you can usually find me in the Nurture space, this is something that I am extremely proud of and love to see the children benefit from the calm, safe environment that this provides.
 I am very passionate about building trusting relationships with parents and supporting them to help their children feel happy and ready to learn.

 When I’m not busy at school you will find me being a taxi for my three fabulous boys, who play a wide range of sports.
 When we do spend time as a family we love to be on the beach, playing football, collecting shells and body boarding.

 At Rillington Primary School we are incredibly proud to be on the journey to achieving The National Nurturing Schools Award, this is an 18 month journey that we very much think will enhance our strong SEMH offer.
 The award allows staff to further develop and embed a nurturing culture throughout the school, enhancing teaching and learning, promoting healthy outcomes for all children by focusing on the emotional needs and development as well as the academic learning in a whole school environment.
 As part of our nurture award staff, parents and children have become aware of the six principles of nurture.

 Handle with care: